-First, we consider UV-divergences in E-H theory in $d=4$ four dimensions.
-This theory can be quantized in a standard way using the Faddeev-Popov methods on the path integral.
+First, we consider UV-divergences in E--H theory in $d=4$ four dimensions.
+This theory can be quantized in a standard way using the Faddeev--Popov methods on the path integral.
 The result of such covariant quantization is a QFT with one coupling, which is a mass parameter ($M_{{\rm Pl}}$), which is the square root of the inverse of the gravitational Newton's constant $G_{N}$ (up to some numerical coefficients).
-As such it is a dimensionful parameter in the theory, which may signal forthcoming problem with infinities and renormalizability.
+As such, it is a dimensionful parameter in the theory, which may signal a forthcoming problem with infinities and renormalizability.
 This is verified and confirmed by the careful analysis of perturbation calculus in such a theory, which is actually a series in $\kappa_{4}=M_{{\rm Pl}}^{-1}$, which in turn has the inverse mass dimension.
-According to the criterion put by Pauli such theory is non-renormalizable (at least on the perturbative level) since this series reminds a series one gets if perturbatively study Fermi's theory of weak interactions.
-The E-H quantum gravity has serious problems with divergences - at least this is what the naive power-counting analysis is telling us.
-But maybe we should be more careful and do not always trust the worst behaviour given by the power-counting.
+According to the criterion by Pauli, such theory is non-renormalizable (at~least on the perturbative level) since this series reminds a series one gets if perturbatively study Fermi's theory of weak interactions.
+The E--H quantum gravity has serious problems with divergences---at least this is what the naive power-counting analysis is telling us.
+However, maybe we should be more careful and do not always trust the worst behaviour given by the power-counting.

-Indeed, in 1974 't Hooft and Veltman were more careful and with a big effort \cite{hove} computed explicitly the form of divergences at one-loop in quantum gravity.
+Indeed, in 1974, 't Hooft and Veltman were more careful and with a big effort \cite{hove} computed explicitly the form of divergences at one-loop in quantum gravity.
 Their divergent part of the off-shell effective action takes the form: